ItsMeWithTheFace/linux-process-runner/plan/DESIGN_DOC.md

 allows users to register and retrieve client certificates to authenticate with the main API.
 This way we control unique Serial Number generation for each client as well as handle certificate revocation and rotation.

+I mentioned storing job data in-memory in a few places.
+On a production-ready system we would replace these with persistent datastores (such as a database) to maintain data in the event of a reboot and allow the system to scale properly.

+The current implementation of having the job output piped into logs (i.e., in files under `/var/log/linux-process-runner/`) can fill up the disk if we were to run a command with an extremely large output.
+We could mitigate this on a production system by streaming the output directly to a scalable storage solution (for example, AWS S3) or compressing and shipping logs in batches to a persistent datastore via something like `logrotate`.